ryanto/RecipeCan-Recipes/readme.txt

 3. Editing Recipe

 == Changelog ==

+= 0.2.2 =
+* Added the ability to delete/remove a recipe

 = 0.2.1 =
 * Upload type checking to prevent error/warnings from being displayed on some php installs